 "Like the families of the 96 men, women and children who tragically lost their lives at Hillsborough.
 For years they saw people in authority closing ranks and acting against them, but now they are on the way to seeing justice served.
 That’s what I’m in this for. […] Alexander [Paul] spoke so eloquently about his experience and how he came to mistrust those in positions of power as a result.
 So inspired by his example, we took action.
 We shook up the system… Let us today remember the courage he showed in coming to our conference to speak out against injustice, take pride that we gave him a platform – and inspired by his example, redouble our efforts to give a voice to the voiceless at every opportunity.
 That’s what I’m in this for. […] So we must learn the lessons: understanding not just what went wrong but why the voice of the people of Grenfell had been ignored over so many years. … where any individual or organisation is found to have acted negligently, justice must be done.
 That’s what I’m in this for. […] It’s why tackling the injustice and stigma associated with mental health is a particular priority for me. […] I have asked Professor Sir Simon Wessely to undertake an independent review of the Mental Health Act, so that we can tackle the longstanding injustices of discrimination in our mental health system once and for all.
 That’s what I’m in this for."

-Here is an open invitation to Theresa May, the Prime Minister, to meet with the families involved in these other injustices, to hear their stories first hand, and to confirm to them that challenging such injustices was indeed the reason she came into politics.
+Here is an open invitation to whoever is the current Home Secretay to meet with the families involved in these other injustices, to hear their stories first hand, and to confirm to them that challenging such injustices was indeed the reason she came into politics.

 The Home Office is ultimately accountable for ensuring that the Police, the CPS and the IOPC are held accountable for breaches of the laws under which they operate.
 How is it possible that that the systemic failures and breaches of statutory procedures identified by the stories on this site are allowed to go unchallenged?